deckhouse/virtualization/images/README.md

 https://github.com/kubevirt/kubevirt/blob/v1.3.1/BUILD.bazel#L215-L224

-The CDI importer code used by virtual-disk-importer is vendored in images/pvc-artifact and built from this repository.
+The importer code used by pvc-importer is vendored in images/pvc-artifact and built from this repository.